Engagement Opportunities

 TSNs Annual Collaborative

-Description: The Annual Collaborative is an annual event held by the TSNs, which brings together Healthcare Providers across the continuum to obtain insight and provide information and current state in relation to the year’s strategic priorities.
+Description: The Annual Collaborative is an annual event held by the TSNs, which brings together Healthcare Partners across the continuum to celebrate system successes, learn about each other’s local work and engage attendees in small group discussions that inform the year’s strategic priorities.

 Setting: Cross-continuum